 The universal use of cloth face coverings helps stop the spread of COVID-19.
 The Center for Disease Control strongly recommends wearing cloth face coverings in public places, particularly where it might not be possible to maintain at leat 6 feet of physical distance from others.
 Face coverings help contain the wearer's respiratory droplets when she or he coughs, sneezes or even talks.
-The Governor of Virginia's "Safer at Home - Phase One" plan calls on all employees and customers to utilize face coverings.
+The state of Virginia requires anyone over the age of 10 to wear a face mask while inside a public building or business establishment.

 The CDC advises:

 - Wear a face covering to protect others from the virus that causes COVID-19 in case you're affected but don't have symptoms

 - Keep the covering on your face for the entire time you are in public

 - Don't put the covering around your neck or up on your forehead